EXPUNGEMENTS / RECORD SEALING IN OHIO

 You must wait until the pending charges have been resolved.

 If you have no criminal charges currently pending against you, proceed to the final question.

-There is a waiting period after you have completed the sentence for your conviction before you can apply to have the record sealed.
+There is a waiting period after you have completed the sentence for your conviction before you can apply to have the record sealed or expunged.
 This is known as a Final Discharge.

 One common roadblock can occur when, for example, a person has been given a suspended sentence conditioned upon “no violation of the law for one year” or something similar.